foundersandcoders/LIFT-backend/dev/TASKS.md

    - Zod schema validation for custom endpoints
    - better-auth's built-in validation for auth endpoints

-4. **Error Handling**:
+4. **Storage Separation**:
-   - Consistent error response format aligned with better-auth
-   - Limited error details to prevent information leakage
+   - Authentication data stored in Deno KV for performance and security
+   - Business data stored in Neo4j with authId linking the two systems
+   - Logical separation of concerns

 ## Testing